Last updated: February 2026

 • Payback period: ~2.8 years of retirement

 You can typically only go back 6 years from the current tax year.
-However, there are temporary extensions for some older years until April 2025.
+However, temporary extensions for some older years were available until April 2025 and have now expired.
 Check your State Pension forecast first to confirm buying years will increase your pension.

 What are National Insurance credits? +